GoluKumar4024/ConsentFI/README.md

-# ConsentiFI - An Account Aggregator Client
+# ConsentFI - An Account Aggregator Client

 This repository contains an Account Aggregator (AA) Client designed to interact seamlessly with the Onemoney AA Sandbox and Sahmati's Encryption/Decryption service, also known as Rahasya.